0x7678/android_frameworks_opt_telephony/README.txt

-Part of the cyanogenmod project.
+Initally part of the cyanogenmod project.

-Modified by Johannes Zweng to be able to send and receive *silent* SMS (Type-0-SMS as defined per 3GPP TS 23.040 9.2.3.9), as well as *special* SMS-types for setting and clearing the voicemail message indicator (just by using special keywords as messagetext: *zero*, *mwion* and *mwioff*)
+Forked and modified by Johannes Zweng to be able to send and receive *silent* SMS (Type-0-SMS or aka hidden SMS as defined per 3GPP TS 23.040 9.2.3.9), as well as *special* SMS-types for setting and clearing the voicemail message indicator (just by using special keywords as messagetext: *zero*,
+*mwion* and *mwioff*)